trustoverip/tswg-cesr-specification/spec/spec.md

 #### Generation and Verification Protocols

-The SAID verification protocol is as follows:
+The SAID verification protocol MUST be implemented as follows:

 - Make a copy of the embedded `CESR` [CESR] encoded SAID string included in the serialization.
 - replace the SAID field value in the serialization with a dummy string of the same length.
 The dummy character is `#`, that is, ASCII 35 decimal (23 hex).